pypeit/PypeIt/doc/quicklook.rst

 The script provides a few ways that you can specify the files to reduce:

     #.
 Provide a file with a specific :ref:`format <input_files>` that lists the
        files to be reduced.
-The format must follow the standard PypeIt file :ref:`input-files-data-block`; however, only the ``filename`` column is required.
+The format must follow the standard PypeIt file :ref:`input-files-data-block`; however, only the ``filename`` column is required/used.

     #.
 Provide the directory and list of files directly on the command line.

     #.
 Provide the directory and the file extension, which will be used to search
        for and reduce all files found.

 An example file named ``input.rawfiles`` used in the first approach could look like this: